Duality-Based Distributed Optimization With Communication Delays in Multi-Cluster Networks: Conclusion

 \section{Conclusion}

 In this work, we considered a novel DOP in a multi-cluster network with affine coupling constraints.
 In this problem, each cluster can make its decision based on the consensus protocol among the agents involved.
 To achieve the optimal solution of the whole network, an Asyn-DDPG algorithm was proposed, where the agents are only required to access the information from their neighbors with communication delays.
-The performance of the proposed algorithm was demonstrated by two motivating applications in the simulation.
+The example in the simulation demonstrates the effectiveness of the Asyn-DDPG algorithm in solving some practical problems in the industry.